-- If you are considering borrowing a private educational loan to help finance your college education, there are a few things you need to be aware of.
+- If you are considering a private educational loan to help finance your college education, there are a few things to be aware of.
 As a private loan borrower, it is your responsibility to research which loan will be best for you.
-Some things to look for are: interest rates, fees, and repayment terms.
+You should pay close attention to interest rates, fees, and repayment terms.

-- Many private educational loans also have fees associated with them.
+- Many private educational loans also have associated fees.
 These are processing or origination fees that are charged to you and taken off the top of your loan.
 For example: if you needed to borrow $1,000 and the loan you chose had a 5 percent origination fee, you would only receive $950 because $50 of that would have gone to pay the fee.

 - Once you apply, our office will be notified and we will certify your loan.
 In most cases, this is all done electronically, but you can expect that these types of loans will take several weeks to complete because of the credit underwriting that the lenders perform.